Aloausia

 Fertiliser

-Feed your Alocasia with a well balanced all around houseplant fertiliser.
+Feed your Aloausia with a well balanced all around houseplant fertiliser.

 Follow the instructions on the bottle as more is NOT always better when it comes to fertiliser.